mockk/mockk/README.md

 ### Constructor mocks

-Sometimes, especially in code you are not owning, you need to mock newly created objects.
+Sometimes, especially in code you don't own, you need to mock newly created objects.
-For this purpose following constructs are provided:
+For this purpose, the following constructs are provided:

 ```kotlin
 class MockCls {